Skip to content

 Metric Description

-ContainerAllocated Number of allocated resource containers by ResourceManager.
+ContainerAllocated Number of resource containers allocated by ResourceManager.
 Use Case: Monitor cluster progress Unit: Count

 ContainerReserved Number of reserved containers.
 Use Case: Monitor cluster progress Unit: Count